KaterinaN86/cypress-testing-forkify/README.md

 -   Common commands that are very likely to be used in multiple tests are stored in the **support** directory, more precisely in the **commands.js** file.
 This prevents repeating code.
 -   In that same directory is the **e2e.js** file where we can add external plugins that can be used in our framework.
 An example of that is adding the **XPath** plugin by adding line: `require("cypress-xpath");` to the file content.
 -   If there are files downloaded while certain tests are executed they will be stored in the **downloads** folder.
--   Configuration properties are defined in the **cypress.config.js** file.
+-   As discussed previously, configuration properties are defined in the **cypress.config.js** file.
 Example:

     ![Overwriting settings in the cypress.config.js file](./cypress/fixtures/readme-images/config-overwriting.png)